aofleejay/mongodb-university/M320: Data Modeling/Chapter 1: Introduction to Data Modeling.md

 - [x] Applying schema design patterns.
 - [x] Identifying the relationships between pieces of information.
 - [x] Identifying the workload of the system.

+## Quiz 5: Model for Simplicity or Performance

+**Problem**

+Which of the following are use cases in which you should model your data for performance rather than simplicity?

+**Answer**

+- [x] It is expected that the solution will be designed with only 10 shards.
+- [ ] There is not an applicable design pattern to the solution.
+- [x] The application is being developed by 100 engineers.